InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Some tower disguises are more conspicuous than others.
 (Image: Shutterstock)

+We may be addicted to our phones, but most of us aren’t pleased by the sight of these ugly towers.
 As a result, companies have had to creatively disguise 5G towers in order to protect them and make them less intrusive.
-It’s a noble goal, but more often than not, it ends up backfiring.
+It’s a noble goal, but it often ends up backfiring.
 Trying to make the tower blend in only makes it more obvious.
-An obviously fake tree is one thing — but the following disguises are egregious.
+An obviously fake tree is one thing, but the following disguises are egregious!

 Barren Tree — Hundon Haverhill, UK